What’s new in 0.25.0 (July 18, 2019)¶

 Length: 4, dtype: float64

-This matches the behavior of other binary operations in pandas, like Series.add()
+This matches the behavior of other binary operations in pandas, like Series.add().

-To retain the previous behavior, convert the other Series
+To retain the previous behavior, convert the other Series to an array before

 applying the ufunc.